 Choose data transfer tools

+Let’s take a look at several things you need to take into account before initiating data migration between accounts in Google Workspace.
 The data migration functionality of Google Workspace is scattered between several applications adding unnecessary complexity to this process.
 You will have to go to each Service separately and use the Transfer Ownership feature.

 If you want a single pane of glass for data transfer, use SpinOne, a third-party Google Workspace backup.